Qualcomm : Tax Move Will Save Firm $570 Million | MarketScreener

 The second major piece is the Global Intangible Low-Taxed Income provision, or GILTI.
 That is a minimum tax designed to erode benefits of booking profits in low-tax foreign jurisdictions.
 GILTI tops up U.S. companies' foreign tax rates to 10.5% and can go higher in some cases.

-The company's disclosure on Wednesday said the impact of GILTI and BEAT would now be negligible after the restructuring moves.
+The company's disclosure on Wednesday said the impact of GILTI and BEAT would now be negligible.

 The one-time benefit helps Qualcomm approach its earnings targets as the semiconductor and mobile phone industries struggle, said Stacy Rasgon, an analyst at Bernstein Research.